PaulvonRedmont/Automatic-MLA-Formatter/README.md

 # Automatic-MLA-Formatter

 This is an automatic MLA formatter built in Python 3.12.1.
-(DO NOT DOWNLOAD THE Complete Version of the Automatic MLA Citation)

 Why use this?
 Doesn't easybib exist?